-9. RAISING A CONCERN RELATED TO MODERN SLAVERY
+10. RAISING A CONCERN RELATED TO MODERN SLAVERY

-- 9.1 We hope that in most cases concerns can be raised with your line manager.
+10.1 We hope that in most cases concerns can be raised with your line manager.
 You may tell them in person or put the matter in writing if you prefer.
-They may be able to agree a way of resolving your concern quickly and effectively.
-In some cases, they may refer the matter to the Management Board. - 9.2 However, where the matter is more serious, or you feel that your line manager has not addressed your concern, or you prefer not to raise it with them for any reason, you should raise your concerns via HR@aarsleff.co.uk. - 9.3 Please also refer to one of the above policies listed in Point 7 to support you in raising the issue if needed.
+They may be able to agree a way of resolving your

+10.2 However, where the matter is more serious, or you feel that your line manager has not addressed your concern, or you prefer not to raise it with them for any reason, you should raise your concerns via HR@aarsleff.co.uk.

+10.3 Please also refer to one of the above policies listed in Point 7 to support you in raising the issue if needed.

-10. CONFIDENTIALITY
+11. CONFIDENTIALITY

-- 10.1 We hope that employees will feel able to voice concerns openly under this policy.
+11.1 We hope that employees will feel able to voice concerns openly under this policy.
 However, if you want to raise your concern confidentially, we will make every effort to keep your identity confidential.
-If it is necessary for anyone investigating your concern to know your identity, we will discuss this with you. - 10.2 We do not encourage employees to make disclosures anonymously.
+If it is necessary for anyone investigating your concern to know your identity, we will discuss this with you.

+11.2 We do not encourage employees to make disclosures anonymously.
 Proper investigation may be more difficult or impossible if we cannot obtain further information from you.
 It is also more difficult to establish whether any allegations are credible.
-Whistleblowers who are concerned about possible reprisals if their identity is revealed should seek advice from the HR department and appropriate measures can then be taken to preserve confidentiality. - 10.3 If you are in any doubt you can seek advice from Protect, the independent whistleblowing charity, who offer a confidential helpline.
+Whistleblowers who are concerned about possible reprisals if their identity is revealed should seek advice from the HR department and appropriate measures can then be taken to preserve confidentiality.

+11.3 If you are in any doubt you can seek advice from Protect, the independent whistleblowing charity, who offer a confidential helpline.
 Their contact details are at the end of this policy.

-11. INVESTIGATION AND OUTCOME
+12. INVESTIGATION AND OUTCOME

-11.1 Once you have raised a concern, we will carry out an initial assessment to determine the scope of any investigation.
+12.1 Once you have raised a concern, we will carry out an initial assessment to determine the scope of any investigation.
 We will inform you of the outcome of our assessment.
 You may be required to attend additional meetings in order to provide further information.

-- 11.2 We will aim to keep you informed of the progress of the investigation and its likely timescale.
+12.2 We will aim to keep you informed of the progress of the investigation and its likely timescale.
 However, sometimes the need for confidentiality may prevent us giving you specific details of the investigation or any disciplinary action taken as a result.
-You should treat any information about the investigation as confidential. - 11.3 If we conclude that a whistleblower has made false allegations maliciously, the whistleblower will be subject to our disciplinary policy.
+You should treat any information about the investigation as confidential.

+12.3 If we conclude that a whistleblower has made false allegations maliciously, the whistleblower will be subject to our disciplinary policy.

-12. EXTERNAL DISCLOSURES
+13. EXTERNAL DISCLOSURES

-- 12.1 The aim of this policy is to provide an internal mechanism for reporting, investigating and remedying any instances of Modern Slavery in the workplace and Supply Chain.
-In most cases you should not find it necessary to alert anyone externally. - 12.2 The law recognises that in some circumstances it may be appropriate for you to report your concerns to an external body such as a regulator.
+13.1 The aim of this policy is to provide an internal mechanism for reporting, investigating and remedying any instances of Modern Slavery in the workplace and Supply Chain.
+In most cases you should not find it necessary to alert anyone externally.

+13.2 The law recognises that in some circumstances it may be appropriate for you to report your concerns to an external body such as a regulator.
 It will very rarely if ever be appropriate to alert the media.
 We strongly encourage you to seek advice before reporting a concern to anyone external.
 They also have a list of prescribed regulators for reporting certain types of concern.
 Their contact details are at the end of this policy.
-If you feel that an individual is in danger, please contact the police. - 12.3 Modern Slavery concerns may sometimes relate to the actions of a third party, such as a customer, supplier or service provider.
+If you feel that an individual is in danger, please contact the police.

+13.3 Modern Slavery concerns may sometimes relate to the actions of a third party, such as a customer, supplier or service provider.
 We encourage you to report such concerns so they can be investigated.
 You should contact your line manager or one of the HR Team for guidance.